Use of taxes to control the economy

 Redistributive function of fiscal policy

-Income distribution and financing of public services
+Distribution of income and financing of public services

 Objectives and effects of fiscal policy

-Promoting sustainable economic growth
+Promotion of sustainable economic growth

-Fiscal stimulus can improve infrastructure and public services, creating a favorable environment for long-term economic progress.
+Fiscal stimulus can improve public infrastructure and services, creating a favorable environment for long-term economic progress.

 Macroeconomic stability and social equity